oroinc/documentation/crm/user_guide_roles/sales_tools/territory_management.rst

 Overview
 ---------

-Sales Territories represent a specific customer group or segment that sales teams are responsible for managing.
-In other words, it is a way to share existing or potential workload among sales teams, then group and structure it in a way that will be relevant to your business.
+A sales territory is the customer group or geographical area for which an individual sales person or a sales team holds responsibility.
+Territories can be based on various factors such as geography, industry, product line, the expected revenue, etc. Territory Management is a system by which customer accounts are grouped based on a defined set of criteria.
+This makes for easy sharing of customer accounts among sales teams in your company.
 In the simplest scenario, you can assign tasks based on geographical territory relation, where a sales rep A can be responsible for country A, a sales rep B can be responsible for country B.

 Currently, the sales territory management feature is available for leads, opportunities and all types of customers.

 With Sales Territories you can:

 - Define territories for leads, opportunities, and any customer type.
-- Balance the workload and output per sales person.
+- Organize and balance the workload of sales people.
-- Assign entities to users within particular territories.
 - Automatically assign records to different territories.
 - Prioritize specific territories making sure they do not overlap.
 - Filter data by territory via the dashboard widget.